 Winter Wheel Care Guide

-One thing that affects all riders at all levels, and can interrupt your flow, is adverse weather.
-It can wreak havoc on your bike if left unchecked and, ultimately, get in the way of your progress.
-We thought it’d be a good time to remind you how to keep your bike wheels clean during winter, to ensure your equipment doesn’t let you down.
+Winter is the one thing that affects all riders at all levels, and can interrupt your flow.
+Adverse weather can wreak havoc on your bike if left unchecked and, ultimately, get in the way of your progress.
+We've created a care guide highlighting the steps you can take to winterproof your wheels.

 When choosing a cleaner, you’ll want to look for something pH-neutral where possible, as pH-neutral cleaning materials are much better at inhibiting the corrosive effects of riding your bike through inclement conditions.
 Sandy regions, coastal roads, and roads gritted against ice are the worst culprits, although any riding through poor weather is likely to accelerate the rate of wear on your bike and components – especially any parts made of aluminium.